maufdez/ProtoGraph/README.md

 * Nest Link finding functions to combine the functionality.
 * Dumping properties of a node or a link. `(dump-props ...)`
 * Look for nodes connected to or from a particular node, optinally of a particular type with `(rec-search ...)`
+* Look for nodes connected to any depth optionaly by links of a particular type with `(deep-rec-search ...)`
+* Create closures that call the next level of connected nodes each time they are call, with cycle protection `(make-safe-deep-searcher ...)` or without it `(make-deep-searcher ...)`, this are meant to be used inside the library but I am exposing them for experimentation purposes.

 Currently the DB is non persistent.
 Functionality to modify labels in nodes, or types in links, is still missing.